How can I help?

 • Add a mentor comment.

-You will formally observe your student once a week and this formal observation is recorded in PebblePad.
+You or a colleague will formally observe your student once a week and this formal observation is recorded in PebblePad.

-The university Link Tutor will make an in-person visit to discuss your student’s progress review with you and your student.
-You and the Link Tutor will briefly observe your student teaching a lesson during this visit as well as discuss progress with them.
+The university Lead Mentor will make an in-person visit to discuss your student’s Progress Review with you and your student.
+The university Lead Mentor and you will briefly observe your student teaching a lesson during this visit as well as discuss progress with them.

-In the final week of your student’s placement, you will complete the final review in PebblePad which will record the progress your student has made.
-The Link Tutor will arrange a virtual meeting with your student and you to discuss this final review.
+In the final week of your student’s placement, you will complete the Final Review in PebblePad which will record the progress your student has made.
+The university Lead Mentor will arrange a virtual meeting with your student and you to discuss this Final Review.

 Schedules